 Although the insurance company may attempt to avoid liability for the aggravation of pre-existing conditions, your attorney will use medical records and expert witness testimony to make your case.
 For example, an x-ray or MRI taken of your back prior to the accident may show a certain level of degenerative disc disease.
 Those records can be compared to an x-ray or MRI taken after the crash to show how much worse your back is because of the accident.

 Importantly, the at-fault driver will not be responsible for the underlying condition itself — just for whatever additional injuries or damage the accident caused.
 If you suffered from chronic migraines before the collision, the defendant won’t be responsible for your regular treatment.
 But if the accident increased the severity of your migraines to the point that you require even more extensive treatment, then the defendant will be liable for those expenses.

 Depending on the case, the at-fault driver may be required to not only pay for medical treatment, but for lost wages, reduced earning capacity, pain and suffering, and other damages.
-A Glendale auto accident attorney can evaluate your case and advise you on the possibility of recovering these and other types of compensation.
+A Los Angeles auto accident attorney can evaluate your case and advise you on the possibility of recovering these and other types of compensation.

 Hurt in an Accident?
 We Can Help.